sktomor/OpenDoTT-communities/README.md

 ### Contact
-This page is maintained by Sarah Kiden, a Marie Curie Research Fellow (Early Stage Researcher (ESR)) at the University of Dundee and Mozilla.
-See Sarah's [bio](https://eskay.io/) and [GitHub repo](https://github.com/MsKiden).
+This page is maintained by Sarah Kiden, a Marie Curie Research Fellow (Early Stage Researcher (ESR)) at Northumbria University and Mozilla.
+See Sarah's [bio](https://eskay.io/) and [GitHub repo](https://github.com/sktomor).

 Interested?
 Please feel free to contribute to the project and reach out on email: sarah(dot)kiden(at)northumbria(dot)ac(dot)uk or sarahk(at)mozillafoundation(dot)org.